out-millennium/system-a-core/README.md

-# System A — Core Declarations
+# System A

-System A is a formal computational record system for registering, storing, and transferring quantitative records of conditional units A between account identifiers.
+System A is a neutral computational ledger system.

-System A:
-- is not a currency
-- is not an asset
-- is not a financial or investment instrument
-- does not represent value, price, or economic meaning
+It records quantitative transfers of abstract units "A" between string identifiers ("accounts") in a deterministic and append-only manner.

-- does not create rights, obligations, or guarantees
+System A does not define economic value, ownership, rights, obligations, or legal status.

-## Status

-The declarative corpus of System A is frozen and published as Release v1.0.0.

-Any interpretation of System A or units A as having economic, legal, financial, or regulatory meaning exists exclusively outside the system and is not recognized by System A.
+Any external interpretation of recorded units exists strictly outside the system.

+---

+## Core Model

+System A consists of:

+- Accounts (string identifiers)
+- Ledger (immutable append-only record of transfers)
+- Deterministic balance state derived from ledger records

+No additional semantic layer is embedded in the system.

+---

-## Documentation
+## Ledger Properties

-The authoritative public declarations are located in the `/docs` directory and include Documents 01–10.

-In case of any interpretative conflict, Document 01 prevails.
+- The ledger is append-only.
+- UPDATE and DELETE operations are prohibited.
+- Every transfer is permanently recorded.
+- Historical state is immutable.

+System A guarantees structural immutability of its transaction history.

+---

-## Scope
+## Balance Semantics

+Account balance is a derived, deterministic state.

+It is fully determined by the immutable ledger records and cannot exist independently of them.

+Balance does not represent ownership, value, asset, or legal entitlement.
-System A operates strictly as a neutral computational ledger.
+It is strictly a computational aggregate of recorded transfers.

-No users, ownership, contracts, assets, or economic logic exist within the system.
+---

+## Operations

+System A supports:

+- Account creation
+- Transfer between accounts
+- Initial credit assignment
+- Burn (transfer to null)

+All operations are deterministic and transactional.

+No economic interpretation is defined or implied by these operations.

+---

-## Versioning
+## Release Policy

-This repository uses explicit releases to freeze declarative state.

-Any change to the meaning, logic, or boundaries of System A requires a new release and a new declaration.
+Any change to the meaning, logic, or boundaries of System A requires a new release.

+Technical safety improvements that do not alter semantic boundaries may be released as patch updates.

+---

+## Version

+Current version: v1.2.2